radicalcollegestrategies/radicalcollegestrategies.github.io/index.md

   <div class="sectionpdContent sectionpdLeft">
     <h3>Meet Geeta Arora</h3>
     <p>I am a college strategist and mentor who has helped numerous high school students discover their unique interests and build a strong cohesive resume for getting into top colleges.
 I firmly believe that if you pursue your passion, then your life journey automatically becomes a heartfelt college essay!</p>

-    <p>In my past life, I was a software architect at Oracle and in my spare time I coached students for Math, Robotics, and USACO competitions.
-Over the years, my students have consistently ranked in the top 3 at MathCounts Chapter Competitions, and have earned Distinction in AMC8, AMC10 and AMC12.
+    <p>In my past life, I was known as Geeta Tarachandani, All India Rank 5 in IIT-JEE, and President's Gold Medalist.
+Thereafter, I was a software architect at Oracle and in my spare time I coached students for Math, Robotics, and USACO competitions.
+My students consistently ranked high in MathCounts and AMC-8/10/12.
 In robotics, my students have won awards at FLL and FRC state championships.
-In addition, my students have reached USACO Platinum Level and even USACO Camp.
+In addition, my students have reached USACO Platinum and USACO Camp.
 I continue to guide my students to excel at their unique talents.</p>

     <p>I observed that the biggest mistake high school students make is to take on a crazy workload which leads to burnout and yet their story does not stand out as impressive to colleges.
 This led me to found Radical College Strategies.</p>

     <p><b>Contact: </b><a href="mailto:geeta@radicalcollegestrategies.com" style="color:#0821af;">geeta@radicalcollegestrategies.com</a></p>